KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 The following technologies have been used in the project completion process:

-•   HTML5 which defines the properties and behaviours of web page content
+•   HTML which defines the properties and behaviours of web page content

 •   CSS which describes how HTML elements should be displayed on the screen

-•   <a href="https://aws.amazon.com/?nc2=h_lg">AWS Educate - Cloud9</a> used for building the website

-•   <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/">BootstrapCDN v4.3.1</a> to make the website responsive and user-friendly
+•   <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/">Bootstrap v4.3.1</a> to make the website responsive and user-friendly

 •   <a href="https://cdnjs.com/libraries/font-awesome/5.8.2">Font Awesome v5.8.2</a> to control the way the icon looks